 The first day, Discover, has one or more reading assignments from the two spine books, and it sometimes adds map work.

-The third day, Create, is for art, cooking, and projects such as creating a model of a ziggurat.
+The third day, Create, is for projects such as art, cooking, and more-complex endeavors, such as creating a model of a ziggurat.

-The fifth day, Enrich, is the most flexible since it presents suggestions for websites to explore through links found at Pandia Press, supplemental books to read, and videos to watch for enrichment.
+The fifth day, Enrich, is the most flexible since it presents suggestions for websites that can be explored through links found at Pandia Press, supplemental books to read, and videos to watch.

 If you use the study guide, you will probably spend an entire school year on each course, but you can reduce the number of activities to fit the courses into a shorter time frame if need be.

 As I mentioned at the beginning of this review, the study guides are for grades one through four.
-Fifth and sixth graders might participate in some of the activities, but they need to do more academically-challenging support activities that are not provided within this study guide.
-You might add reading, research, and writing activities for older students on your own.
+Fifth and sixth graders might participate in some of the activities, but they should do other activities that are more academically challenging.
+You can add your own reading, research, and writing activities for older students if you want them to be involved in these courses.

 While you can buy print versions of the study guides, the price is significantly higher than for the digital books.
 You might also prefer the digital books so that you can print student pages for other children in your family rather than photocopying.